Ultimate WordPress Time to First Byte (TTFB) Guide

 PHP Version

 Running WordPress on an outdated PHP version is like using an old flip phone to stream music.
 Upgrade to the latest PHP version and enjoy a performance boost akin to switching to a smartphone.
 Let’s not forget the basics: A newer PHP version equals a quick step ahead in performance.
 Always ensure you’re running the latest PHP version compatible with your site to gain speed perks.
-An updated PHP can process WordPress code faster, translating to reduced TTFB as operations require less server time.
+An updated PHP can process WordPress code faster, translating to reduced time to first byte (TTFB) as operations require less server time.

 Page Caching